rhyslwells/Data-Archive/content/standardised/Adjusted R squared.md

   - statistics
   - evaluation
 ---
-Adjusted R-squared is a [[Regression metrics]]or assessing the quality of a regression model, ==especially when multiple predictors== are involved.
+Adjusted R-squared is a [[Regression Metrics]]or assessing the quality of a regression model, ==especially when multiple predictors== are involved.
 It helps ensure that the model remains [[parsimonious]] while still providing a good fit to the data.

 When evaluating a regression model, if you notice a ==large difference== between [[R squared]] and adjusted R², it indicates that the additional predictors may not be improving the model's performance.